lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 #### method dispatch ($method, Bool:D :$call = True, \*@args)

-Calls the named method using the table as the invocant, and passes it @args, returning the result.
+Calls the named method using the table as the invocant, also passing @args, and returns the result.
 Notably, this is currently the only 100% guaranteed way to call a Lua method on a ::Table object which might be masked out by a Perl method.

 Besides a method name string, $method can also be an Inline::Lua::Function (or